-The Transportation Alternatives Program (TAP) is being administered by the New Jersey Department of Transportation (NJDOT), in partnership with the North Jersey Transportation Planning Authority (NJTPA), the Delaware Valley Regional Planning Commission (DVRPC), and the South Jersey Transportation Planning Organization (SJTPO).
+The Transportation Alternatives Set-Aside Program (TA Set-Aside) is being administered by the New Jersey Department of Transportation (NJDOT), in partnership with the North Jersey Transportation Planning Authority (NJTPA), the Delaware Valley Regional Planning Commission (DVRPC), and the South Jersey Transportation Planning Organization (SJTPO).

-This handbook has been developed to provide guidance to applicants seeking to apply for the federally funded TAP administered in the State of New Jersey.
+This handbook has been developed to provide guidance to applicants seeking to apply for the federally funded TA Set-Aside program administered in the State of New Jersey.
 The NJDOT has prepared this handbook in recognition of the considerable interest in this unique funding opportunity.
 This document contains information on the application process, project eligibility, and the selection process.
 The NJDOT's goal is to make this program and application process understandable to the applicants.

-TAP provides federal funds for community based "non-traditional" surface transportation projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation's intermodal system.
+The TA Set-Aside program provides federal funds for community based "non-traditional" surface transportation projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation's intermodal system.
 Surface transportation includes transportation both by land and water.
 Transportation by water encompasses features such as canals, docks, and piers connecting to ferry operations.
-The TAP program was established by Congress in 2012 under MAP-21 and FAST Act in 2015, and is funded through a set-aside of the Federal-aid Highway Program.
-Eligible activities include most activities historically funded as Transportation Enhancements.
+The Transportation Alternatives Program (TAP) was established by Congress in 2012 under MAP-21.
+The FAST Act in 2015, replaced the TAP program with a set-aside of funds under the Surface Transportation Block Grant Program (STBG) funded through a proportional set-aside of the core Federal-aid Highway Program.
+Eligible activities include those funded previously by TAP and most activities historically funded as Transportation Enhancements.
+Projects may encompass a variety of smaller scale transportation projects such as pedestrian and bicycle facilities, community improvement, historic preservation and environmental mitigation related to stormwater and highway runoff, vegetation management, invasive species prevention and habitat connectivity.

-TAP funding is to be used to support non-traditional surface transportation projects developed at the local level to advance community based needs and goals consistent with the broad program eligibility categories.
+TA Set-Aside funding is to be used to support "non-traditional" surface transportation projects developed at the local level to advance community based needs and goals consistent with the broad program eligibility categories.
 A prominent feature is the wealth of opportunities for the public to contribute directly to enhancing the aesthetic and cultural qualities of the state, regional and local transportation systems.
-A nonprofit entity responsible for the administration of local transportation safety programs is eligible to directly apply.
-Other nonprofits will need to partner with a local public agency that will assume responsibility and administration of the grant.
+Nonprofit organizations are eligible to apply for this solicitation provided the entity is responsible for the administration of local transportation safety programs.
+Examples include a nonprofit entity responsible for: a local program implementing construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs.

-The basic requirements are that the projects be directly related to surface transportation, fit into one of the seven categories as outlined in Section C and be accessible to the public.
+The basic requirements are that the projects be directly related to surface transportation, be accessible to the public and fit into one of the seven categories as outlined in Section C.